adamcarrier/Newport-News-Open-Police-Data/README.md

 runDailyCollection(repo)
 ```

 If you're saavy, you could use a scheduler like `cron` to run this on a daily basis after midnight.
-This would allow you to create your own database of of police reports.
+This would allow you to create your own daily snapshot of police reports.

 ## Plotting the reports